Averroes Ai Automated Visual inspection software

 What is a 2D Vision System?

-They evaluate X and Y dimensions only – width and height – but offer no insight into depth (Z-axis).
+These systems evaluate X and Y dimensions only – width and height – but offer no insight into depth (Z-axis).

-• Strengths: Fast image acquisition, high compatibility, easier to deploy.
+• Strengths: Fast image acquisition, high compatibility, easier to deploy

-• Limitations: Cannot measure height or depth, sensitive to lighting conditions.
+• Limitations: Cannot measure height or depth, sensitive to lighting conditions

 What is a 3D Vision System?

-They build a depth profile of an object in addition to the 2D image.
+A 3D vision inspection setup captures X, Y, and Z data to build a depth profile of an object in addition to the 2D image.

-• Strengths: Measures height, volume, angles, and complex geometries.
+• Strengths: Measures height, volume, angles, and complex geometries

-• Limitations: Higher setup cost, slower capture rates, more data to process.
+• Limitations: Higher setup cost, slower capture rates, more data to process

-Comparison: 2D Vision vs 3D Vision Systems
+Comparison: 2D Vision vs 3D Vision Inspection Systems

 Feature 2D Vision 3D Vision